 Did you know the roof on your 4WD has a weight limit?
 I’ve lost count of the number of badly overloaded roof's that I’ve seen while travelling around WA.
 Not only is it putting your vehicle and passengers at risk, it can void your insurance and cause serious problems in the event of an accident.

-How do I know if I am overloaded?
+How do you know if you are overloaded?

 There are two things you need to consider when looking at the amount of weight on your roof racks.

 When a 4WD is designed and built, the manufacturer gives it a maximum roof loading rating.
 This is the maximum amount of weight you can apply to the roof of your 4WD, and includes both the roof rack itself and anything on the roof rack.

 If you want to know what your 4WD is designed to carry, have a look in your owners manual or contact your vehicle manufacturer.
 Most 4WD's can do up to 100kg, with a few at 150kg and very few at 200kg (the new 200 Series Land Cruiser for example).

 Every roof rack comes with a maximum carrying capacity, and a set of conditions.
 I've seen roof racks designed to carry 60kg, but it clearly says not suitable for offroad use.
 Not very good when its mounted to a 4WD!
 Their capacity is generally reflected in the way they mount to the roof and distribute the load.

 So long as you are within the roof rack and vehicle manufacturers specifications, you won't have an issue.

 What does your roof rack weigh?